aibaba-ai/aibaba-ai/libs/partners/voyageai/README.md

 # langchain-voyageai

-This package contains the LangChain integrations for VoyageAI through their `voyageai` client package.
+This package contains the AI Agents Force integrations for VoyageAI through their `voyageai` client package.

 ## Installation and Setup

-- Install the LangChain partner package
+- Install the AI Agents Force partner package
 ```bash
 pip install langchain-voyageai
 ```